freegeek-pdx/mkuser/README.md

 #### `--picture, --photo, --pic, -P` < *existing path* >

-> Must be a path to an existing image file that is 1 MB or under.<br/>
+> Must be a path to an existing image file that is 1 MB or under, or the be filename of one of the default user pictures located within the "/Library/User Pictures/" folder (with or without the file extension, such as "Earth" or "Penguin.tif").<br/>
 > When outputting a user creation package (with the `--package` option), the specified picture file will be copied into the user creation package.<br/>
 > If omitted, a random default user picture will be assigned.